TutorialsLast Updated Aug 5, 20247 min read

 Automating the testing process using the Newman orb

 The final step in this tutorial is to write the test automation script.
 This script will use Postman’s CLI sibling, Newman, to run the collection using the exported environment.
 Luckily, CircleCI has an orb for Newman.
-Orbs are packages that abstract a lot of boilerplate code.
+Orbs are packages that abstract a lot of boilerplate configuration.
 Orbs provide developers with a friendly API for invoking common commands and for using tools like Newman, Heroku, and environments.

 Because newman is a third-party orb, your CircleCI account must be set up to allow it.
 To change this setting, go to the Organization Settings of your CircleCI account.
 From the left sidebar, click Security.
 On the Security Setting page, select Yes to allow third-party orbs in your build.

-Security Settings - CircleCI
+Security settings - CircleCI

-Creating a CI/CD configuation file
+Creating a configuration file

 version: 2.1